Schlaubischlump/raopy_old/Readme.md

 # RAOPY

+WIP: I will probably never finish this.
+But it might be helpfull to some people out there.
 AirPlay audio for the rest of us.
 An (hopefully) easy to use implementation of the AirTunes v2 Protocol.

 ## Todo
 - Cleanup the code!